Valentin-Alexandru0099/VirtualCare/README.md

 HOW TO RUN:

-Create a virtual environment in your project folder and install the dependencies listed in requirements.txt.
+1. Create a virtual environment in your project folder and install the dependencies listed in requirements.txt.
 Set environmental variables by making a copy of .env.template named .env and filling in the details.

 PSQL_DB_NAME – The name of the database to be filled.
 PSQL_USER_NAME – The database username.
 PSQL_HOST – localhost
 PSQL_PASSWORD – The database user password.
 If no password is needed, put a random word here.

+2. Create your database and enjoy!

 Credits:
 https://www.malacards.org/categories - diseases